Universiteit Leiden

 What you will learn

 This three-year, English-taught Arts, Media and Society programme is a specialisation of the Leiden University’s Art History programme, which means that the first-year introductory courses are jointly offered to Arts, Media and Society students and Art History students.
 In the second and third year, you will explore a wide variety of contemporary cultural manifestations, ranging from artist collectives and community art to 3d printing, games and protest art, all of which you will learn to place in an art-historical context.
-You will also gain in-depth knowledge of new developments in contemporary arts and media forms, as well as the cultural roles that the arts and media play in today’s society.
+You will also gain in-depth knowledge of new developments in contemporary arts and media forms, and you will explore the the cultural roles that arts and media play in today’s society.

 Learn academic and professional skills

-You will also be taught academic and professional skills.
+You will also acquire academic and professional skills.
 These include a wide variety of competences such as academic writing, presentations, research, working in teams, communication.
-Many of those skills are highly sought after by employers and will be of use to you in your further career.
+Many of those skills are sought after by employers and will be of use to you in your further career.

 Some of the courses in short